reply-fr/sustainable-personal-accounts/workbooks/setup-continuous-deployment.md

 When the private CodeCommit is updated, we trigger a Lambda function that starts the CodeBuild project.

+### Allow the CloudOps team to start DevOps automation

 Let start by defining an IAM policy and an IAM role in account `DevOps`.
 The role will be assumed by Lambda from the account `CloudOps`:
 - Login to the AWS Console of the account `DevOps` -- where the CodeBuild project has been deployed
 - Go to the IAM console